Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 $$
 {% endraw %}

-To calculate the total heat energy that can be obtained from this amount of fuel, we use the previously mentioned LHV value to calculate
+To calculate the total heat energy that can be obtained from this amount of fuel, we use the previously mentioned LHV value to calculate:

 {% raw %}
 $$